donejs/donejs/docs/features.md

 })
 ```

-A view (template) that renders this ViewModel, in its own `template.stache` file, looks like this:
+The template (view) lives in its own file, so a designer could easily modify it without touching any JavaScript.
+This template renders the ViewModel property from above:

 ```
 <div>{{fullName}}</div>
 ```

-A component, also known as a [custom HTML element](#section=section_CustomHTMLElements), would be used to tie these layers together:
+A [custom HTML element](#section=section_CustomHTMLElements), also known as a component, would be used to tie these layers together:

 ```
+import Component from 'can/component/';
 import ViewModel from "./viewmodel";
 import template from './template.stache!';